anzegu/CodeBetter/README.md

 gem 'ace-rails-ap'
 gem 'http'
 ```
 The view files are located in the "home" folder.
-It's roues are:
+It's routes are:
 ```
   root 'home#index'
   get 'editor/:id/:lid' => 'home#editor', :as => :editor